Universebenzene/benzene-overlay/dev-python/README.md

 dev-python/photutils           | 1.6.0                                | `network-sandbox` FEATURE will be disabled if you enable intersphinx linking for doc building. dev-python/pvextractor         | 0.3                                  | `network-sandbox` FEATURE will be disabled if you enable intersphinx linking for doc building. dev-python/pyavm               | 0.9.5                                |
-dev-python/pyerfa              | 1.7.2; 2.0.0.2                       | Fixed test phase.
-One of the deps of `astropy`.
-dev-python/pydl                | 0.7.0; 1.0.0\_rc2                    | `network-sandbox` FEATURE will be disabled if you enable intersphinx linking for doc building. dev-python/pymoc               | 0.5.0                                |
+dev-python/pyerfa              | 1.7.2; 2.0.0.3                       | Fixed test phase.
+One of the deps of `astropy`. `network-sandbox` FEATURE will be disabled if you enable intersphinx linking for doc building. dev-python/pydl                | 0.7.0; 1.0.0\_rc2                    | `network-sandbox` FEATURE will be disabled if you enable intersphinx linking for doc building. dev-python/pymoc               | 0.5.0                                |
 dev-python/pyregion            | 2.1.1; 2.2.0                         | `network-sandbox` FEATURE will be disabled if you enable intersphinx linking for doc building